On the Notion of Equal Figures in Euclid: Appendix: Where the equal-figures axioms are used

 \section{Appendix: Where the equal-figures axioms are used}

 The following listing shows all the lines in the formal development of \cite{beeson2019} that are justified by the equal-figure axioms other than the axioms {\tt ETpermutation}, {\tt EFpermutation}, and the axioms asserting that {\tt ET} and {\tt EF} are equivalence relations.
-The middle entry in each line is the statement justified; in most cases, the reader will be able to identify the corresponding line in Euclid's own proof.
+The middle entry in each line is the statement justified; in most cases, the reader will be able to identify the corresponding line in Euclid's own proof, which will either be justified by a common notion, or not justified at all.
 To decode the statements: for example in {\tt EFADGBFEGC}, the initial {\tt EF} means ``equal figures'' and the statement means that $ADGB$ and $FEGC$ are equal quadrilaterals.